Rogers Gaines

-Early years
+Early life

 He is the son of Rogers and Laurita Gaines.

 He attended White House High School (Sumner County) in White House, TN.
 He was selected to the All-Region and All-State teams while he was at high school.

 Gaines was a two-year starter at defensive tackle and then switched to offense at left tackle for his senior season for the Blue Devils, grading out at 85 percent blocking with 80 pancake blocks and no sacks allowed in 133 attempts.
 The Blue Devils had two 1,000-yard rushers and a 1,000-yard passer behind Gaines, and he was rewarded for his efforts as a top-three finalist for the Tennessee Titans Mr. Football Awards in Class 3-A for Lineman.
 The winner of the award in his category was future Alabama and National Football League standout Don't'a Hightower of Marshall County.

 The Blue Devils were the Region 4-3A co-champions in 2007 and finished 9-4 with a trip to the state quarterfinals in Class 3-A. For his career on defense, he had 92 tackles including 13 for losses, one forced fumble and five sacks.
 He participated in the 2006 Elite Football Combine as one of the top 60 players in the state of Tennessee.

 For his achievements, as a senior, he was named the Region 4-3A Offensive Lineman of the Year, and a member of The All-Midstate Team (The Tennessean), The All-County Team (The News Examiner) and the All-State teams for the Tennessee Football Coaches Association and the Tennessee Sports Writers Association.

 The 6-foot-7, 332-pound lineman was also an All-State basketball player for the Blue Devils.